braydencjr/WellPal/README.md

 ---

-## ✨ Track
+## 🏃🏻‍♀️Track
-Mental Health Support For Students
+Track 1 - Student Lifestyle

 ## 🚨 Problem Statement
+## 🍀 Mental Health Support For Students
 Many students avoid seeking help due to limited counseling resources or the fear of stigma.
 There is a pressing need for tools that encourage self-care, provide mental health support, and help students cope with the challenges of university life.